jarak-lvly/samba-domain/README.md

 Test lab AD did not have these unix attributes set.
 I had to stop samba, clear out the cache and then restart samba in order for the samba DC uid/gids to match what was in Win AD.

+### Remember
+Remove "privileged: true" and "DOMAINPASS=Your_password_goes_here" from docker-compose.yml after joining to the AD Domain.